We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Sherry +0 points · almost 4 years ago Sleep Commentator
+Sherry +0 points · over 4 years ago Sleep Commentator

 I would not wait on my appointment in April.
 I would call your provider now and see if they couldn't go ahead and make some adjustments prior to your appointment.
 Perhaps they could put the machine on an automatic setting for example.
 That made a huge difference for me.
 Then by the time your appointment date arrives, you will be further along than if you wait.
 My experience is that it does take a long while to find the right pressure and the right mask to get to the place where you feel great in the AM.
 Keep on keepin on and never hesitate to call your provider to let them know that it's not working both now and in the future.